Journey-Cloud/self-hosted-boilerplate/site/_posts/2024-04-30-docker-compose-digitalocean.markdown

 4. In the Droplet dashboard, you can retrieve the public IP address or domain.
 ![Image]({{ site.baseurl }}/images/posts/2024-04-30/docker-compose-digitalocean5.png)

-5. Paste the IP address or your domain into the browser and you should see that nginx web server is successfully installed and working.
+5. Paste the IP address or your domain into the browser, and you should see that the Nginx web server is successfully installed and working.
 ![Image]({{ site.baseurl }}/images/posts/2024-04-30/docker-compose-digitalocean6.png)

 6. Skip this step if you have already setup a domain that is directed to this Droplet.
 To direct the domain to the Droplet, refer to this [link](https://docs.digitalocean.com/products/networking/dns/how-to/manage-records/).
 Once done, go back to step 4 & 5.